 - Three-body paragraphs each of which presents one argument only.
 It should have evidence that supports position and examples, illustrate the validity of the argument.

 - A paragraph with opposing views, i.e., the one where the key point of the opponent’s position is presented and refuted.

 - A conclusion that restates the thesis statement and summarizes the main ideas expressed in the body of the paper.

 Step Three: Drafting.
 With a well-thought-out outline, you are ready to create a draft of your persuasive essay.
 Here are a few tips that will be extremely helpful in this process:

 - You should strike hard from the very beginning.
 Thus, start an introduction with a hook that will make a reader deeply interested in the topic.
 You may tell a captivating story, present an impressive fact, statistics, or an emotional quote, and ask a thought-provoking question.

 - Make your argumentation and writing are diverse.
-Use different strategies to prove your point, for instance, make a comparison, identify cause-effect relationships, use a hypothetical situation, appeal to emotions of a reader, etc.
+Use different strategies to prove your point, for instance, make a comparison, identify cause-effect relationships, use a hypothetical situation, appeal to the emotions of a reader, etc.

 - Do not leave out basic but vital information.
 Provide definitions and background data, which are important to the subject.

-- Apart from summarizing, a conclusion should fulfil one more important function.
+- Apart from summarizing, a conclusion should fulfill one more important function.
 It should spur a reader to take a certain action or accept your position.
 The last sentence of the paper might be a prediction, which urges the necessity for the action.
-Besides, you may end the essay with a question aimed at making the audience reconsider own views.
+Besides, you may end the essay with a question aimed at making the audience reconsider their own views.